limosek/monda/readme.md

 Monda will use lot of resources and can be performance killer for Zabbix!
 There will be lot of SQL queries which can cause big load or big IOwait time.
 Even if Monda is made "as safe as possible", it is really hard to predict what it would do with your Zabbix server.
-Monda will try to use all possible techniques to detect, if it is possible to place next job or wait for lower server load.
-Take into account that there will be three sources of load:

-- Monda process itself (will be automaticaly niced)
-- Zabbix database server (queries will be niced if there is prioritize extension in postgresql).
-See [http://pgxn.org/dist/prioritize/]
-- Monda database server (queries will be niced if there is prioritize extension in postgresql).
-See [http://pgxn.org/dist/prioritize/]

 ## Two databases concept